UniversalDependencies/UD_Romanian-Nonstandard/README.md

-﻿The Romanian Non-standard UD treebank (called UAIC-RoDia) is based on UAIC-RoDia Treebank.
+The Romanian Non-standard UD treebank (called UAIC-RoDia) is based on UAIC-RoDia Treebank.

 Introduction
 UAIC-RoDia Treebank is the Treebank of the Faculty of Computer Science, ”AL. I. Cuza” University, Iași, Romania.
 This is a bananced treebank.
 The Contemporary standard part of it (Perez, 2014) was included in the other Romanian UD Treebank.
 Since 2015, the UAIC Treebank has been developed by including several non-standard language genres, Old Romanian, Chat, Folklore (Mărănduc 2015, 2016, Perez 2016).